What is this medication?

 - Abnormally high uric acid in the blood

 - An unusual or allergic reaction to pancrelipase, pancreatin, pork, pork protein, other medications, foods, dyes, or preservatives

 How should I use this medication?

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take with food.
 Do not crush or chew the contents of the capsule.
 If you or your child have trouble swallowing, you may open the capsule and sprinkle the contents on soft foods that do not require chewing such as applesauce, pureed bananas, or pears.
 Swallow the mixture right away followed with water or juice.
 Do not store the mixture.
-If you are giving this medicine to an infant, you may sprinkle the contents directly into your child's mouth.
-Give the medicine right before each feeding of formula or breast milk.
+If you are giving this medication to an infant, you may sprinkle the contents directly into your child's mouth.
+Give the medication right before each feeding of formula or breast milk.
 Do not mix capsule contents directly into formula or breast milk.
-Make sure the medicine is swallowed completely and that no medicine is left in the mouth.
+Make sure the medication is swallowed completely and that no medication is left in the mouth.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
+Do not take your medication more often than directed.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill of delayed-release capsules (Creon, Zenpep, or Pancreaze).
 Be sure to read this information carefully each time.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this medicine may be prescribed for children for selected conditions precautions do apply.
+Talk to your care team about the use of this medication in children.
+While this medication may be prescribed for children for selected conditions, precautions do apply.